 - It takes a lot longer time and more effort to fully clean out an electric grinder.

-Looking at the list above I think it’s clear I’ll be adding a manual burr coffee grinder to my budding collection of coffee equipment in the near future.
-I know they take a lot longer to grind but I like simple pieces of equipment that are durable and effective.
+Looking at the list above I think it’s clear I added a manual burr coffee grinder to my collection of coffee equipment.
+I know hand crank models take a lot longer to work but I like simple pieces of equipment that are durable and effective.

 Because both manual and electric grinders basically work the same way the quality of the grind is usually consistent between the two.
 You aren’t really giving up quality of grind by opting for one grinder over the other.